xia-lab/MetaboAnalystR/README.md

 ## MetaboAnalystR History & Updates

+03-11-2019 - Added code chunk to set the number of cores used for parallel preprocessing of raw MS data to half of the number of available cores to avoid user memory issues + updated filepath for ImportRawMSData, so users only have to provide the folder path to the samples.

 03-05-2019 - Version Update: 2.0.0! - added function for graphical integration of results from mummichog and fGSEA, added new tutorial with example data from the fecal metabolome of IBD patients

 03-03-2019 - Version Update: 1.0.4 - added support for pathway activity prediction using fGSEA; major release coming soon after bug fixes